 They offer people training to Level 3 in Information, Advice and Guidance whilst they undertake supported work placements with other teams within St Giles and with partner organisations in the sector.

 - To help people who have overcome adversity in their lives to improve their skills and access employment opportunities

 - To add value to the work of other local partners through enabling them to benefit from the Peer Advisors we train

 - To reach some of the most vulnerable people in local communities, especially those who do not usually respond to offers of help, through credible services from someone to whom they can relate

 Our teams work in partnership with local authorities across London to help young men and women involved in serious violence, county lines and other types of criminal exploitation.
 We are the main service provider in the MOPAC - a commissioned Rescue and Response project – the first pan-London county lines project.
 Our team are also embedded in local authority integrated gangs units across London to help support their work.
 All of our staff have lived experience of the issues facing the young people they help as this makes them highly credible and improves the rate of engagement with what are often extremely vulnerable young people.

-We work alongside clinical staff in hospitals to support young people who have been admitted as a result of serioius violence.
+We work alongside clinical staff in a number of hospitals to support young people who have been admitted as a result of serious violence.
 Our caseworkers work with the young person to address underlying issues, offer support and advocacy and prevent the likelihood of the young person returning to the same situations which put them in hospital once discharged.